layilin/SP23-33852/_texts/full-text.md

 [^f137n2]: Grainger claims that even after they were freed, formerly enslaved Africans would continue to work on sugar plantations by choice, but this sentiment was a pro-slavery fantasy that was not borne out by reality after emancipation.

-[^f137n3]: The abrubt shift in tone marks Grainger's turn away from his abolitionist fantasy and toward a policy of amelioration, in which physicians like himself were to play a central role.
+[^f137n3]: The abrupt shift in tone marks Grainger's turn away from his abolitionist fantasy and toward a policy of amelioration, in which physicians like himself were to play a central role.
 Recall his words at the end of the preface: "I beg leave to be understood as a physician, and not as a poet."
 See also Steven Thomas' "Doctoring Ideology."

 [^f137n4]: Guinea worm or the dragon worm (*Dracunculus medinensis*) is a parasitic nematode acquired by drinking water contaminated by the water flea (genus *Cyclops*), which carries the worm's larvae.
 The larvae break through the stomach lining and enter the bloodstream, growing to full size within a year.
 A pregnant female worm lives in connective tissues beneath the skin and eventually will release its larvae into a large blister, usually on the legs or arms.
 The worm's migration produces such symptoms as itching, giddiness, breathing difficulties, vomiting, and diarrhea.
 The worm may come out spontaneously with the released larvae, but treatment typically involves attaching the worm to the end of a stick and winding it slowly out of the opening in the skin over the course of several days (the "leaden cylinder" that Grainger mentions in line 252 refers to this form of treatment).
 A broken worm causes an extreme allergic reaction that can be fatal, and blisters on the skin may ulcerate and become infected, resulting in an abscess and the "annual lameness" of which Grainger warns in line 255.
 Today, the worm may also be treated through anthelmintics.